-Education services continue to shift from a pull-out model (the student is pulled from a general education classroom to go to a special education class and/or OT, PT, or Speech Therapy) to a push-in model (services/specialists are brought into the gen ed classroom) which support the IDEA concepts of LRE and the natural environment.
-In addition, learning environments and teaching strategies are now getting more savvy with key elements that incorporate principles of Universal Design for Learning (UDL).
+Education services continue to shift from a pull-out model (the student is pulled from a general education classroom to go to a special education class and/or OT, PT, or Speech Therapy) to a push-in model (services/specialists are brought into the gen ed classroom) which supports the IDEA concepts of LRE and the natural environment.
+In addition, learning environments and teaching strategies are now getting savvier with key elements that incorporate principles of Universal Design for Learning (UDL).

-Here are a few ideas to consider for inclusive practices at school:
+Here are a few ideas to consider for inclusive school practices:

-- Flexible Learning Spaces: Allow furniture that can meet a variety of physical and sensory needs.
-Collaborative desks that adjust in height are ideal for accommodating students that may want to stand to work or a student that uses a wheelchair.
+- Flexible Learning Spaces: Allow furniture that meets a variety of physical and sensory needs.
+Collaborative desks that adjust in height are ideal for accommodating students that may want to stand to work, or a student who uses a wheelchair.
 Allow supported soft seating options and use portable surfaces like a slant board or a weighted lap desk to ensure stability with fine motor tasks.
-Portable dynamic seating like this classroom pack accommodate a variety of options for students that need to wiggle which may help with focus and attention.
+Portable dynamic seating like this classroom pack accommodates a variety of options for students that need to wiggle, which may help with focus and attention.
 Some students need additional trunk support and/or more defined spatial boundary definition that options like the Rifton Compass Chair offers.
 Sensory spaces like a Chill Zone Corner may help support Social Emotional Learning (SEL) skills with self-regulation.

 - Support peaceful hallway transitions: Sensory pathways are becoming a popular tool to allow all students to take a movement break in the hallway between classes.
-For students with special needs, these tools are essential to provide much needed vestibular (movement) and proprioceptive (deep touch pressure) input which may help reduce meltdowns during transitions.
-Use them in targeted high-travel spots such as from classroom to cafeteria or in the media center as a key sensory tool for self-regulation.
-Younger students may benefit from using a transition object such as a weighted stuffed animal to provide additional sensory input and serve as a companion focal point for stressful transitions such as from the classroom to the bus.
+For students with special needs, these tools are essential to provide needed vestibular (movement) and proprioceptive (deep touch pressure) input which may help reduce meltdowns during transitions.
+Use them in targeted high-travel spots, like the media center or the pathway from the classroom to the cafeteria, as a key sensory tool for self-regulation.
+Younger students may benefit from using a transition object, such as a weighted stuffed animal, to provide additional sensory input and serve as a companion focal point.
+This is especially helpful for stressful transitions, such as from the classroom to the bus.

 - Although academic skills may seem to take precedence, daily living skills—especially feeding skills—should also be a consideration for inclusive practice.
-Snack/mealtimes are key opportunities to practice social skills and many students with special needs may need additional support with sensorimotor skills during this critical peer time.
-The pre-school child with autism, for example, may be a picky eater with touch sensitivities which can lead to meltdowns.
-The ezpz Happy Mat is an aesthetically pleasing solution to present separate food choices that may appeal to this child and seamlessly works for other students in the classroom as well.
+Snack times and mealtimes are key opportunities to practice social skills, and many students with special needs may need additional support with sensorimotor skills during this critical peer time.
+A preschool child with autism, for example, may be a picky eater with touch sensitivities, which can lead to meltdowns.
+The ezpz Happy Mat is an aesthetically pleasing solution to present separate food choices that may appeal to this child.
+It can also seamlessly work for other students in the classroom.
 Older students with fine motor issues may benefit from adapted utensils and stabilization aids like Dycem non-slip material.

-A strong inclusive classroom has general education and special education teachers as well as related service providers working collaboratively to provide creative solutions.
+A strong, inclusive classroom has general education and special education teachers, as well as related service providers, working collaboratively to provide creative solutions.
 Studies show that inclusive classrooms are beneficial for all students.
-Those with special needs have reduced absentee rates, develop stronger reading and math skills, and are more likely to pursue jobs and/or continue education past high school.
+Students with special needs have reduced absentee rates, develop stronger reading and math skills, and are likelier to pursue jobs and/or continue their education past high school.
 Typically-developing peers benefit as well.
 They are more tolerant of differences, show increased positive self-esteem, and are more likely to develop diverse, caring friendships.
 Check out our website for more ideas about tools and resources for inclusion in the classroom.